2026 05 06

 4. The “Vilnius Pass” Tourist Card

-If you are planning to stay in Vilnius longer than the five days of the Congress, you may want to purchase the Vilnius Pass.
+If you are planning to stay in the city beyond the congress, you may want to purchase the Vilnius Pass.

 The card includes: